An Lushan rebellion: Flight of the emperor

 With rebel forces clearly an imminent threat to the imperial seat of Chang'an, and with conflicting advice from his advisers, Tang emperor Xuanzong determined to flee to the relative sanctuary of Sichuan with its natural protection of mountain ranges so the Tang forces could reorganize and regroup.
 He brought along the bulk of his court and household.
 The route of travel from Chang'an to Sichuan was notoriously difficult, requiring hard travel on the way through the intervening Qin Mountains.

 However, the geographical features of the terrain were not the only hardships on the journey: there was a matter that first had to be settled, involving the relationship between Xuanzong and the Yang family, especially the emperor's beloved Yang Guifei.
 So, before progressing more than a few kilometers along the way, an incident occurred at Mawei Inn, in today's Xingping in Xianyang, Shaanxi.
 Xuanzong's bodyguard troops were hungry and tired, and very angry with Yang Guozhong for exposing the whole country to danger.
 They demanded the death of the much-hated Yang Guozhong, and then of his cousin and imperial favorite, Yang Guifei.
 Soon the angry soldiers killed Yang Guozhong, Yang Xuan (his son), Lady Han and Lady Qin (Yang Guifei's sisters).
 With the army on the verge of mutiny, the Emperor had no choice but to agree, ordering the strangling of Lady Yang.
 The incident made Xuanzong fear for his own safety, so he fled to Chengdu at once.
 However, people stopped his horse, not wanting him to go away.
 So he made the crown prince, Li Heng, stay to hold the fort.
 Instead, Li Heng fled in the other direction to Lingzhou (today called Lingwu, in Ningxia province).
 Later, on 12 August, after reaching Sichuan, Xuanzong abdicated (becoming Taishang Huang), in favor of the crown prince, who had already been proclaimed emperor.

 Fall of Chang'an

 In July 756 An Lushan and his rebel forces captured Chang'an, an event that had a devastating effect upon this thriving metropolis.
-Before the revolt, estimates put the population within the city walls at from 800,000–1,000,000.
+Before the revolt, estimates put the population within the city walls at from 800,000 to 1,000,000.
 Including small cities in the vicinity forming the metropolitan area, the census in 742 recorded 362,921 families with 1,960,188 persons.
 Much of the population fled at the approach of the rebels.
 Then the city was captured and looted by the rebel forces and the remaining population put in jeopardy.